Questions and (hopefully) Answers ...

 "4NCL" stands for "4 Nations Chess League" (ie: England, Ireland, Scotland, Wales) and is a national competition for teams throughout Britain and in which the very best players in the country take part including many Grandmasters.

-A grade is an indication of a player's current playing strength and is reviewed every 6 months once a player has started competing in either individual events or in league matches for their club.
+A rating is an indication of a player's current playing strength and is reviewed every month once a player has started competing in either individual events or in league matches for their club.

-However, grades are really of no significance when you are playing a game.
-It is often far better not to know your opponent's grade until afterwards so it won't either make you over-confident (if their grade is low) or put fear into you (if high).
+However, ratings are really of no significance when you are playing a game.
+It is often far better not to know your opponent's rating until afterwards so it won't either make you over-confident (if their rating is low) or put fear into you (if high).
 Just play the board - not the player !

 I saw a story in a newspaper which mentioned International Chess Day ... what is that ?